Skip to content

 9. Display results of metadata augmentation - Results of metadata augmentation are stored on a dedicated database table.
 The results are merged into the harvested content during publication to the catalogue.
 At the moment it is not possible to differentiate between original and augmented content.
 For next iterations we aim to make this distinction more clear.

-The SoilWise Metadata Catalogue implements back-end index and search functions based on Apache Solr, focusing on:
+The SoilWise Metadata Catalogue implements back-end indexing strategies and search functions based on Apache Solr, focusing on:

-1. Denormalising metadata - Solr is set up as a document indexing infrastructure, working on rather "flat" textual formats instead of normalised database models.
-The first step is therefore a conversion to a denormalised structure, currently implemented as a (single) database view.
+1. Denormalising metadata - Solr is set up as a document indexing infrastructure, working on rather "flat" textual formats (documents) instead of normalised database models.
+The first step is therefore a conversion to a denormalised structure, currently implemented as a (single) database view (vw_records) in the Postgres metadata schema.

-4. Search API - The Solr search API Allows query access to the Solr index, so the UI (and other clients) can search the metadata through the index.
+3. Solr search - The Search-API component, developed on top of the native Solr API, allows query access to the Solr index, so the UI (and potentially other clients) can search the metadata through the index.

 Architecture